The Difference Between an Intensive Outpatient Program and Outpatient Treatment

 The path to recovery from addiction is not the same for everyone.
-At Greater Boston Addiction Centers, we offer a continuum of care that meets individuals where they are in their journey.
-Among the most flexible and widely used levels of care in modern addiction recovery are Intensive Outpatient Programs (IOPs) and standard Outpatient Programs (OPs).
+At Trinity Wellness Group, we offer a continuum of care that meets individuals where they are in their journey.
+Among the most flexible and widely used levels of care in modern addiction recovery are Half Day Treatment programs (IOPs) and standard Outpatient Programs (OPs).
 While both are non-residential, the intensity, structure, and time commitment of these programs differ significantly—and understanding those differences can help you choose the right support for you or your loved one.

-If you’ve been researching DRUG REHAB PROGRAMS, this guide will help clarify the distinctions between IOP and outpatient treatment and how they fit within our full-service Addiction Treatment Center Boston.
+If you’ve been researching DRUG REHAB PROGRAMS, this guide will help clarify the distinctions between IOP and outpatient treatment and how they fit within our full-service addiction treatment programs.

 What Is an Intensive Outpatient Program (IOP)?